robert/robert.github.com/_posts/2024-07-09-pyskywifi.md

 mermaid: true
 og_image: https://robertheaton.com/images/pyskywifi-cover.webp
 ---
 The plane reached 10,000ft.
 I connected my laptop to the wi-fi.
 The network login page encouraged me to sign in to my airmiles account, free of charge, even though I hadn't yet paid for any internet.
 A hole in the firewall, I thought.
-It's a long way from London to San Francisco so I decided to stick my finger in and wiggle it around.
+It's a long way from London to San Francisco so I decided to peer through it.

 I logged in to my JetStreamers Diamond Altitude account and started clicking.
 I went to my profile page.
 I saw an edit button.
 It looked like a normal button: drop shadow, rounded corners, nothing special.
 I was supposed to use it to update my name, address, and so on.